Best Online Ed.D. in Higher Education Rankings

 - In the Catholic Higher Education concentration, you won’t have any electives.
 Instead, you’ll take courses such as Religion & Higher Education and Catholic Higher Education: Administration & Leadership.
 During the third summer residency, you’ll also participate in an Institute for Administrators in Catholic Higher Education.

-BC is a great “mid-career” option for higher education administrators—Lynch works hard to create cohorts of national & international students.
-See the Frequently Asked Questions section for more details.
+BC is expensive, but it’s a great “mid-career” option for higher education administrators—Lynch works hard to create cohorts of national & international students.

 For More Information: